Navel fetishism: Erotica

 In 1970, the short-lived Belly Button Magazine, of which only two issues were recovered by The Kinsey Institute, featured descriptions of penetrative navel intercourse and images of sexual acts directed at navels.

 Connections to other fetishes

 Navel fetishism can co-exist with stomach fetishism (alvinolagnia) or sadomasochistic acts such as navel torture.

-Navel intercourse is commonly linked to weight-related fetishes like BBW, feederism, and belly expansion.
+Navel intercourse is commonly linked to weight-related fetishes like Big Beautiful Woman, feederism, and belly expansion.

-Prevalence on the Internet

-During the late nineties, there was a small but thriving online group of belly button fetish sites.
-These sites were maintained by individuals and usually hosted on third-party forum sites like ProBoards or InsideTheWeb.
-Each forum catered to a unique variation on the fetish, but were mostly the same in that they had individual boards for celebrity photos, candids, erotica, and personal stories.
-As the internet outgrew forums in favor of social networks and corporate porn sites, these sites began shutting down one by one.
-Subsequently, the site The Original Bellybutton Forum (OBF) became popular but got shut down due to admin-related problems.
-It reconvened with the name BellyLove but met the same fate as OBF.